Use these in every day life and you will reach your weight loss goals.

 You don't need to go to the gym, you don't need to run a marathon, you don't need to swim the channel.
 Moving burns calories.
 That's any form of movement, not just the generic stuff that springs to mind at first.
 Playing with your kids, doing the gardening, having a nice afternoon walk.
 This all burns calories.

-The 8th Commandment - Avoid daily weigh ins.
+The 8th Commandment - Fuck the scales.

 Weighing yourself daily is not fun.
 You can change a pound or two from day to day due to a number of things including water retention.
 This tends to depress you and make you give up.